briceamen/scalilogs/README.md

 - **dev**: For development/local environment

 Each environment uses different authentication endpoints and API URLs.
 When using the interactive mode, you'll be prompted to select an environment.
 For command-line usage, you can specify the environment with the `-e` or `--env` flag.

-### Regions

-Regions are data centers where your Scalingo applications are hosted.
-The tool automatically fetches available regions from the Scalingo API based on your selected environment:

-- Common production regions: `osc-fr1` (Paris - Outscale), `osc-secnum-fr1` (Paris - SecNumCloud)
-- If no region is specified, the tool will use the first available region for your environment